team

 carry `approved: true` in frontmatter.
 If missing → desync;

-suggest re-invoking the same /team-* command with docs/plans/<id>/.
+suggest re-invoking the bare /team-* command — its three-tier

 4. Dispatch the agent(s) — pass them the artifact directory